New Jersey Personal Injury Law and Settlements

 Exceptions for Minors

 New Jersey makes certain exceptions to the 2-year statute of limitations when the plaintiff is a minor (under age 18).
 For birth injury claims (medical malpractice claims for injuries sustained at birth) the child has until their 13th birthday to file suit.
-For all other personal injury claims in which the prospective plaintiff is a minor, the plaintiff has until his or her 20th birthday to file their case.
+For all other personal injury claims in which the prospective plaintiff is a minor, the plaintiff has until their 20th birthday to file their case.

 New Jersey’s Comparative Negligence Rule